 The SEC was asleep at the switch when the economy cratered during the mortgage credit crisis of 2008.
 Its chairman then was former U.S. Rep. Christopher Cox, a California Republican of the self-regulating markets school.

 The SEC was rebuilt over the last four years under Mary A. Schapiro, a technocrat who restored some credibility to the agency and revamped its enforcement unit.
+Since 2010, the agency has brought 129 civil cases against individuals and firms involved in the financial crisis; it won a $500 million fraud settlement against Goldman Sachs.

 Throughout the government, firms were charged, and some small mortgage company cheats went to jail.
 The U.S. attorney in New York won a criminal conviction against a hedge fund operator in an insider trading case and brought a billion-dollar lawsuit against Bank of America.
 State attorneys general won a huge settlement with mortgage lenders.